Mero Share and DEMAT in Nepal: the mistakes that cost first-time investors real money

 NEPSE — Brokeragethat mirrors the cash sitting in your TMS account or settled to your bank from broker disbursements.
 Transactions here are the cash legs of buys and sells. - An account

 NEPSE — DEMAT (BOID xxx)for the share holdings themselves.
 Track entries at the cost basis per share (WACC after bonuses), not at market price.
-Don't try to mark-to-market daily — that turns into a stress feed. - Custom categories:
+Don't try to mark-to-market daily.
+That turns into a stress feed. - Custom categories:

-IPO — ASBA Block(debit when applied, credit on refund) — to see how much cash is tied up in pending IPOs at any moment.Capital Gains Taxfor the 5%/7.5% TDS deducted on sale.Broker CommissionandDP Chargeas separate categories — at year-end the totals are illuminating.Dividend — Cashfor received dividend after the 5% withholding.
+IPO — ASBA Block(debit when applied, credit on refund), to see how much cash is tied up in pending IPOs at any moment.Capital Gains Taxfor the 5%/7.5% TDS deducted on sale.Broker CommissionandDP Chargeas separate categories.
+At year-end the totals are illuminating.Dividend — Cashfor received dividend after the 5% withholding.

 - A monthly review on the 1st: total ASBA blocked, total dividends received, total realised gains/losses, and a check that all open EDIS approvals are clear.